Lexington Theft Crimes Lawyer

 - Arguing that the prosecution did not prove their guilt beyond a reasonable doubt

-The seasoned criminal lawyers at Oakley & Oakley, LLC, have been defending the residents of Lexington against theft offenses for many years.
-As such, we know which defense techniques work and which ones do not.
-If you want to have our legal team analyze your case and devise an effective strategy, please give us a call or contact us online as soon as you can.
+I have been defending the residents of Lexington against theft offenses for many years.
+As such, I know which defense techniques work and which ones do not.
+If you want me to analyze your case and devise an effective strategy, please give me a call or contact me online as soon as you can.

 A Lexington Theft Crimes Lawyer You Can Count On

 If you need a Lexington theft crimes lawyer to help you fight back against the accusations of the state of Kentucky, there is only one place you need to turn – Oakley & Oakley, LLC.
-Our legal team has been handling cases of this nature for years – securing many favorable verdicts along the way.
-To learn more about our services, all you need to do is pick up the phone and give us a call.
+I have been handling cases of this nature for years, securing many favorable verdicts along the way.
+To learn more about my services, all you need to do is pick up the phone and give me a call.